apace7/apace7.github.io/_pages/about.md

   - /about.html
 ---

-Postdoc at Texas A&M University interested in Local Group dwarf galaxies, galaxy kinematics, and dark matter.
+I am an Astrophysics and/or Astronomy Postdoc at Texas A&M University interested in Local Group dwarf galaxies, galaxy kinematics, and dark matter (and the intersection of these topics).
-I am a member of the Milky Way working group in the Dark Energy Survey.
+I completed my graduate work at University of California-Irvine, working under Manoj Kaplinghat.